-The Webmaster is the administrator of the Google Workspace account and sets up the user accounts and passwords for all ICBDA Google Workspace users.
-During user creation, the Webmaster sets up a temporary password to provide access to the user account.
-Users should change the password after logging in to the account for secure access.
+The Webmaster is the administrator of the Google Workspace account and sets up the user accounts (email addresses) and passwords for all ICBDA Google Workspace users.

-Accounts can be created for special projects by simply asking the Webmaster for a user account for that project.
-When someone is through using an ICBDA user account, the Webmaster resets the password for the next person filling that role.
+Accounts can also be created for special projects by simply asking the Webmaster for a user account for that project.
+Whenever someone is through using an ICBDA user account and does not know who will next use the account, they should ask the Webmaster to reset the password.
+Any archival of ICBDA information and clearing unneeded email messages should be accomplished before contacting the Webmaster.